 In the US, C18 stearic and oleic fatty acid supply is expected to continue to trend to a balanced market amid healthy sustained demand in most end-use sectors.
-Tall oil fatty acids (TOFAs), which are derived from wood-pulping processes and provide alternative streams for C18s, are expected to continue to recover from lows seen during Q4 2015 and then stabilise, resulting in likely stable pricing in tallow-based fatty acids in the US throughout the quarter.
+Feedstock fats and grease markets are expected to continue to recover from lows seen during Q4 2015 and then stabilise, resulting in likely stable pricing in tallow-based fatty acids in the US throughout the quarter.

 News & analysis